2014 Myanmar National League

-The MNL Myanmar 2014 is the Myanmar National League's fifth full regular season.
-The first round of the season is scheduled to begin on 1 February 2014 and end on 8 June 2013.
+The 2014 Myanmar National League season was 5th edition of Myanmar National League.
+The first round of the season was on 1 February 2014 and ended on 8 June 2013.
 The second round begins on 7 June 2014 and ends on 21 November 2014.

 Foreign players

 The number of foreign players is restricted to four per MNL team, including a slot for a player from AFC countries.